-When it comes to the arts, I don’t trust people who present me with a list of rules.
+I don’t trust people who present me with a list of rules.
 Tried and true methodology?
 Sure.
 Experience?
 Absolutely.
 But as soon as someone tells me it has to be done a certain way or it isn’t going to work/isn’t right/will fail, I balk.
-I balk, because experience has told me, the arts can’t progress unless you allow yourself to think outside the box.
-In my world, intuition and creativity always trump rules.
+I balk, because experience has told me, art can’t progress unless you think outside the box.
+In my world, intuition and creativity always trump the rules.
 Always.

 Trust your creative instincts and work with people who trust their creative instincts, and you cannot fail.

-But the inherent freedoms that exist in the Art World can attract control freaks.
+But the inherent freedoms that exist in the Art World naturally attract control freaks.
 They can't help themselves.
-They need to create tidy rows.
-BUT ART HAS TO BE FREE TO ROAM.
+They must create tidy rows.
+Your job is to FIGHT THEM... as politely as you can.

 Puck eats grapes as he watches Demetrius and Lysander duke it out in A MIDSUMMER NIGHT'S DREAM (L to R: Lee Bean, Garrett Milich and Ethan Dean, 868 Vineyards, Purcellville, VA )

 Stay open.
 Stay open.
 Stay open.
-You never know where inspiration will come to you.
-Something as simple as a walk through a hardware story can cause a set change that boosts the feel of an entire production.
-Or you walk past an odd space and wonder if you could perform there.
-Meet day you meet a stranger and wonder whether if they’ve ever thought about acting: you find out they acted a long time ago, put them in the next show, and the audience loves them.
+You never know when inspiration will come to you.
+A walk through a hardware story can cause a set change that boosts the feel of an entire production.
+You can walk past an odd space and suddenly wonder if you could perform there.
+Meet a stranger and something tells you they’d be perfect for the next show.
+So you ask if they’ve ever thought about acting.
+Well they did act, in fact, a long time ago.
+And you cast them, and the audience goes crazy for them.
+Stay open!

 DREAM.
-And if something looks like it won't work after all, dream bigger.
+And if something looks like it won't work, dream bigger.

-I have yet to be disappointed in life outside the box.
+I have yet to be disappointed living life outside the box.

-But the Control Freaks are out there, and you have to be on your guard against...
+As for Control Freaks, you have to be on your guard against...

 The actor who tells another cast member how to say a line (Without fail, the worst, most insecure actor in the group);